 Lightly oil the large mixing bowl and place the dough back into it.
-Cover the bowl with a damp cloth or tea towel and let it sit in a warm place until it has doubled in size - around 60 minutes.
+Cover the bowl with a damp cloth or tea towel and let it sit in a warm place until it has doubled in size - this usually takes around 1 hour.

 Line a large baking tray with parchment paper.

 Once the dough has risen, transfer it back to a lightly floured surface.
-Roll the dough out to be around 1.5-2 cm thick.
+Use a rolling pin to roll the dough out to be around 1.5-2 cm thick.

 Carefully transfer the doughnut rings and holes onto the lined baking tray.
-Cover the tray with a damp cloth or tea towel and let rise for another 60 minutes, until puffed.
+Cover the tray with a damp cloth or tea towel and let them rise for another hour, until puffed.

 Fill a heavy bottomed pot, such as a dutch oven, with vegetable oil.
 Heat the oil to around 170˚C on medium-high heat.

-Once the oil is hot, very carefully add one doughnut to the pot.
-Repeat with a second doughnut to cook two at the same time.
+Once the oil is hot, very carefully add 2-3 to the pot.

 Fry the doughnuts 1-2 minutes each side, until golden brown.
 Use a slotted spoon to transfer the doughnuts to a baking tray or dish lined with kitchen roll.
 Repeat with the rest of the doughnuts and the doughnut holes.
 Let cool for at least 20-25 minutes.